Buzz Buzz takes his time.

 - Modern Warfare 3: A gravely wounded Soap survives just long enough to tell Price that Makarov knows Yuri before dying.

 - In Act 3 of the original Ninja Gaiden, Walter Smith delivers quite a bit of exposition about the statues and the demon they seal while dying of an unspecified mortal wound.

 - Colonel Sebastian Moran in Shikkoku No Sharnoth lives just long enough to tell Mary where Charlie is before finally dying.

-- Lampshaded in Sluggy where Hereti-Corp issues a memo instructing employees to die in someone's arms just before revealing vital information.
+- Lampshaded in this strip where Hereti-Corp issues a memo instructing employees to die in someone's arms just before revealing vital information.

-- And parodied in another strip in an X-Files parody arc when a waitress is assassinated to prevent the Mulder Expy from learning what the daily special is.
+- Parodied in an X-Files arc parody when a waitress is assassinated to prevent the Mulder Expy from learning what the daily special is.

 - Parodied in Framed!: Derek has some vital information to pass on to Frank, but he's been lethally wounded and is Genre Savvy enough to know that he'll die once he's said his piece.
 He opts to keep his mouth shut instead, just to survive.

 - Poked at in The Order of the Stick.
 Apparently, having a name ''does'' increase your chances of survival...

 - In Rusty and Co., Rusty lurches into Ye Olde Proverbial Hook badly injured, towing the still more injured Madeline, and croaks out ". . . help. . . "